Hughzhoutrt/HTML-CSS-project-in-Juno/README.md

 4. don't forget to update the title to be more descriptive as this title can be used for SEO.

 ### Summary
 I re-organized this respository after I completed my JavaScript course and wait for my web dev boot camp.
-Stand back and review these past months, I can feel my improvement, which is accumulated by searching new concepts and knowledge, doing exercises, making mistakes, studying feedbacks...
+Stand back and review these past months, especially reviewing this respository, I can feel my improvement, which is accumulated by searching new concepts and knowledge, doing exercises, making mistakes, studying feedbacks...
 It is good!
 This is how I improve myself.
 So appreciate to those who support me in my front end development study, my good friends, my instructors, my mentors.